Trndi - CGM Data on Desktop & Raspberry Pi

 Setting limits

-Trndi will, by default, assume values are high over 8.9mmol/L (160mg/dL) and low under 3.3 (60mg/dL).
-You can however __set personal levels.
+Trndi will, by default, assume values are high over 8.9mmol/L (160mg/dL), and low under 3.3 (60mg/dL).
+You can however set personal levels in the settings, under the Customization tab.

 Setting personal levels